Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

-Why they’re good centerpiece fish: Dwarf gouramis are colorful, personality-filled fish that become the focal point of your aquarium.
-They’re relatively hardy and have interesting behaviors.
+Why they’re good centerpiece fish: Dwarf gouramis are colorful, personality-filled fish that become the focal point of any tank they’re in.
+Labyrinth fish that breathe surface air, they have interesting behaviors that most other fish in this category lack.

 Care Tips:

-• Keep only one male per tank (territorial)
+• Keep only one male per tank — they’re territorial with each other

-• Labyrinth fish – breathe air from surface
+• Labyrinth fish that breathe air from the surface — don’t cover every inch of the surface

-Note: Dwarf gouramis can be prone to disease, so buy from reputable sources.
+Note: Dwarf gouramis can be prone to Dwarf Gourami Disease (iridovirus).
+Buy from reputable sources and quarantine new fish.

 11. Harlequin Rasbora – Elegant Schooling Fish